cpflat/LogCausalAnalysis/README.md

 First, classify dataset and register them with database.
 Classification works with log template generation inside this command.
-#(If you have completed log template set, you can import it with lt_manager.)

 $ python log_db.py test.temp